Click to Skip Ahead

 Dog food is similar to cat food in many ways.
 Commercially available dog food also comes in four different options: raw, fresh, wet, and dry.
 If you compare one to the same kind of cat food, they will look quite similar, which is likely why many people wonder if you can mix and match the two types of food.

-Dogs are also carnivores, but unlike cats, they are “facultative carnivores” and have adapted to having starches, grains, fruits, and vegetables in their diet along with animal protein, which should be the basis of their nutrition.
+Dogs are also carnivores, but unlike cats, they are “facultative carnivores” and have adapted to having starches, grains, fruits, and vegetables in their diet along with animal protein, which should, as carnivores still be the basis of their nutrition.
 Unlike cats, the canine body can create taurine, so they don’t require their food to include it.
 However, they do require the food to have the right precursors, namely the sulfur-containing amino acids, cysteine and methionine.

-Another big difference between cats and dogs is that the latter can synthesize vitamin A from beta-carotene precursors while the former needs to ingest it directly as retinoids from meat and animal products.
-Therefore, dog food will be deficient in vitamin A for your cat.
+Another big difference between cats and dogs is that dogs can synthesize vitamin A from beta-carotene precursors while cats need to ingest it directly as retinoids from meat and animal products.
+Therefore, dog food will be deficient in vitamin A, taurine, and arginine for your cat, and depending on the brand you feed, it may not contain enough protein to sustain their body’s health.

 What If My Cat Eats Dog Food?